Last updated on February 5th, 2018 at 10:55 pm

 DAY 8: BAC HA -> LAO CAI -> HANOI

-Continuation of the trip to Trung Do, a beautiful village inhabitance by Tay people with its green rice terraces, Upon arrival at chay River’s bank, embarkation on sampan for a upstream cruise to Coc Ly village where visitors enjoy the weekly multi-ethnic market held on every Tuesdays evening, an ideal place to meet local people.
+Continuation of the trip to Trung Do, a beautiful village inhabitant by Tay people with its green rice terraces, Upon arrival at chay River’s bank, embarkation on sampan for a upstream cruise to Coc Ly village where visitors enjoy the weekly multi-ethnic market held on every Tuesdays evening, an ideal place to meet local people.
 Ethnic groups from every part of the region come here to exchange their agricultural and handicraft products.
 Transfer to Lao Cai, visit to the border gate between Vietnam and China.
 In the evening return Hanoi by train.
 Overnight on train in soft sleeper wagon.
-End of Lotussia Travel service.
+Trip ends.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary a couple of days prior to travel, in case there have been changes that affect your plans.
 If you have any queries, please contact us.
 We are here to help you!